-Courts moving to Phase Two should have no evidence of a COVID-19 resurgence within their local communities and satisfy the Judiciary Gating Criteria a second time.
-In Phase Two, we will increase our in-court proceedings to include hearings with more than a handful of participants, in-person settlement conferences, mediations, and face-to-face meetings.
-Criminal and civil bench and jury trials will not be permitted in Phase Two.
+As stated, we moved to Phase Two on July 1, 2020.
+In Phase Two, we will increase our in-court proceedings to include hearings with more than a handful of participants, in-person settlement conferences, mediations, grand juries, and face-to-face meetings.
+The number of participants in all of these proceedings will be governed by how many people can safely fit in the assigned space while still maintaining compliance with the Court's masking and social distancing protocols.